True Amazing Dreams Appear!

 After a casual conversation with an elementary school teacher who wanted to teach her students about Kwanzaa, Pamela was inspired to write her children’s book, “Princess Tada Celebrates Kwanzaa”.
 This book co-written with her friend Colleen Hendricks, explains the Five Ws of Kwanzaa, written for parents, teachers, and community leaders.
 Under her brand name Tada Kwanzaa, she created the “Kwanzaa Box”, which provides the items and instructions needed to celebrate a traditional Kwanzaa.

-Pamela has a background as a Special Education teacher at Manual Arts High School in Los Angeles, CA. She is a third-generation educator with a Bachelor of Arts degree in television and film production from California State University of Los Angeles.
+Pamela has a background in Special Education.
+As a classroom teacher at Manual Arts High School in Los Angeles, CA she interacted with students from North and Central America and the Carribean.
+She literally displayed the national flags of each student and clocks to distinguish time zones.
+She is a third-generation educator with a Bachelor of Arts degree in television and film production from California State University of Los Angeles.
 It was at Cal State LA that she began to understand the consequential role race plays in American media.
 She believes it is essential that everyone sees their race as important and valued.
+She believes that communities who learn about and appreciate their neighbors ethnicity and what it brings, is a community that thrives and mulitplies.

 Pamela currently lives in Los Angeles, on the land of the Chumash.
 These Indigenous people inhabited Southern California for over 15,000 years.